coughingmouse/Scroll-wheel-for-Trackman-Marble-Trackball-on-Windows/README.md

 As for licensing, I would like to specify anything but I haven't asked for permission for neither Erik nor Wayne, and the code I copy-pasted is GPL so I shouldn't be uploading this anywhere yet but in case anyone needs it ASAP, I'm uploading my tweak for the time being.
 I should have asked their permissions but I'm too lazy...
 Anyways that's why this's for my personal use only and I have no right to allow anyone to use it. ¯\\\_(ツ)\_/¯

-I haven't tried it myself, but there's https://github.com/Seelge/TrackballScroll if you want a simpler solution with an actual license.
+I haven't tried it myself, but it seems there's [*TrackballScroll*](https://github.com/Seelge/TrackballScroll) by [Seelge](https://github.com/Seelge) if you want a simpler solution with an actual license.